Sparshith/1wcprojectdemo/content/project/airghana.md

 Telecommunications is the main economic sector of Ghana, but costs remain a challenge for improving Internet connectivity.
-According to a *2012 study by Research ICT Africa*, 60 percent of the respondents said the high cost of access prevented them from using the Internet.
-Broadband services are expensive for most Ghanaians in general, which affects usage rates, but according to *Abel Mavura from ActionAid Ghana*, women from developing countries such as Ghana are further discriminated from accessing science, technology, engineering, and math (STEM) fields due to the lack of infrastructure and training, socio-economic constraints,
+According to a [2012 study by Research ICT Africa](https://researchictafrica.net/publications/Evidence_for_ICT_Policy_Action/Policy_Paper_4_-_Understanding_what_is_happening_in_ICT_in_Ghana.pdf), 60 percent of the respondents said the high cost of access prevented them from using the Internet.
+Broadband services are expensive for most Ghanaians in general, which affects usage rates, but according to [Abel Mavura from ActionAid Ghana](http://www.actionaid.org/ghana/2015/11/ict-girls-and-women-empowerment), women from developing countries such as Ghana are further discriminated from accessing science, technology, engineering, and math (STEM) fields due to the lack of infrastructure and training, socio-economic constraints,